Degis-Insurance/SmartContract-StyleGuide/SolidityStyleGuide.md

 ### Template

-Include the following template to assist on ordering all contract components.
+Include the following template to assist in ordering all contract components.

 ```
 // SPDX-License-Identifier: GPL-3.0